dabeaz-course/practical-python/Notes/04_Classes_objects/02_Inheritance.md

 >>>
 ```

-*Important: Code that works with the parent is also supposed to work with the child.*
+*Important: Ideally, any code that worked with instances of the parent
+class will also work with instances of the child class.*

 ### `object` base class